lescipi/blog/content/post/MCMC_TFP/index.md

 > $$\mathcal{l}(\mu; x) = \sum_{i=1}^n \mathcal{l}(\mu; x_i)$$

 > Usually, the likelihood is denoted by $\mathcal{L}(\mu; x)$ or $p(x|\mu)$.

+Since we do not know the mean of the Gaussian distribution which generated the data, we use a sample from the prior distribution as a guess for $\mu$ in order to be able to draw it (we need a value), the likelihood has a mean similar to that of the prior distribution.

 In the graph below, I plot both the prior and the likelihood, as well as the true data-generating process with the data plotted as a rug